One of the attractive features of studying at London School of Theology is the richness and diversity of musical activities we offer.

 London School of Theology Choir is a dynamic choir that fuses many different genres of music including prayerful intercession, chart songs that sing kingdom values and moving and a-grooving high praise gospel.

-The choir have performed at various events ranging from Graduation Day to numerous Chapel events, from Premier Radio appearances to rocking a full house at the local pub, the ‘Misty Moon’.
-They have sung at Big Church Day Out and some of the choir feature on ‘Can you See it?’, the most recent album release from Geraldine Latty [Luce].
+The choir have performed at various events ranging from Graduation Day to numerous Chapel events, from Premier Radio appearances to rocking a full house at the local pub, the ‘Three Wishes’.
+They have sung at Big Church Day Out and some of the choir feature on a recent Christian album.

 The London School of Theology Jazz Ensemble is an auditioned ensemble, led by Steve Thompson, lecturer on both the Theology & Worship, and Theology, Music & Worship programmes.